 I’ve had a few people tell me this, and it has crossed my own mind a few times: Everyone has a list of cheeseburger deals in the Twin Cities, but it’d be nice if someone listed them by day so I knew where to go when.

-Well, that’s where this list comes in.
-You might not have known, but I doubt it will surprise you, that you can get a great cheeseburger at a pretty good price every night in the Twin Cities.
-No more wondering.
-It’s all* right here, in a handy day-by-day format.
+That’s where we come in.
+You might not have known, but I doubt it will surprise you, that you can get a great cheeseburger special every night in the Twin Cities.
+It’s all right here, in a handy day-by-day format.
 Last update: September 24, 2018.

 They don’t necessarily have to be deals.
-If your cheeseburger is $6 or less every night, and it’s good, I’m sure as hell not going to hold that against you!
-Everyday prices and happy hour specials are categorized as such, and you know they’re good because …
+If your cheeseburger is $6 or less every night, and it’s good, I’m not going to hold that against you!
+Everyday prices and happy hour specials are listed as such, and you know they’re good because …

-I’ve had burgers from all of these restaurants, and I am recommending them to you.
+I’ve eaten burgers at all of these restaurants, and I am recommending them to you.
 None of this “regurgitation of Yelp reviews, with a photo credit to some rando” bubkis.
 I’m not sending you anywhere without certifying it first.
-Keep that in mind, because …
+Which means …

 If I missed one, tell me!
 This is meant to be a living document as I make my way around, and it’ll be updated as more are discovered.
 Let’s go!